sumn2u/learn-javascript/en/exercises/multiplication.md

 - [ ] Write a program to store the product of `23` times `41` and print its value.

-- [ ] Write a program that generates a multiplication talbe for a specific number.
+- [ ] Write a program that generates a multiplication table for a specific number.
 The program should take a number as input and then display the multiplication table for that number, from 1 to 10.

 ### 💡 Hints: